theHangingDog/PythonForDefensiveSecurityProjects/README.md

-🛡️ Anti-Analysis & Evasion Technique Detector
+# 🛡️Anti-Analysis & Evasion Technique Detector

 A lightweight Python tool to scan binaries or text files for anti-analysis and evasion techniques used by malware.
 It detects strings and API calls commonly associated with: